Bingo App Hit with Class Action Over Hidden Bot Integration

 What the Lawsuit Claims About Player Manipulation

-This kind of manipulation isn’t just about losing.
-It’s about losing in a system where the opponent never had a real stake, and players were never actually in control of their outcome.
+The manipulation of users isn’t about winning but about losing to a system in which the other player never had a stake and the users were never in control of the outcome.

 Real-Time Rigging?
 The Ethics of Invisible Opponents